Bringing Italy Home

 What does it look like when it fails?

-If you look closely you will see small chunks of scrambled eggs.
-It still is enjoyable but without the creaminess, it is missing something.
-Especially if you fell in love with authentic Pasta Carbonara in Italy.
+If you look closely, you will see small chunks of scrambled eggs.
+It still was enjoyable, but without the creaminess, you can tell it is missing something, especially if you fell in love with authentic Carbonara in Italy.

 Considering an Italian adventure?
 Check out our Italy Travel Guide